gamomushaveba/CAT20-token-mint/README.md

 - A system running a supported operating system with internet connectivity.
 - Docker and Docker Compose installed.
-- Administrative privileges to install software packages.
+- Administrative privileges to install software package.

 ### Step-by-Step Instructions